|The Schollenberger name seems to originate from

 The children of Henry & Jane...

 Our connection is their third(?) son Charles Morton Miller .
-He was either the first or second European birth registered in Morton Bay (the settlement that founded Brisbane).
+He was the second European birth registered in Morton Bay (the settlement that founded Brisbane).
 See the paragraph below

 Capt.
 Miller's first son, Henry Miller , left his civil service job in Hobart and moved to the new settlement of Melbourne in about 1840.
 He went on to become Victoria's richest man earning the name "Money Miller".
 See more detail on Henry "Money" Miller.

 Mars Morphett Miller was born in Paris, France in

 1818 (during the occupation ?), married Sarah Charlotte

 FLEMING in Oatlands, Tasmania and raised his family of